My First Romance: Trivia

 Prats and Evangelista were from Ang Tanging Ina (both film released in May and later became TV sitcom in August) while Cruz and Alonzo were from Kay Tagal Kang Hinintay (2 weeks before ended its 1-year run on November 13).

 Theme song

-The theme song, Please Be Careful With My Heart popularized by Hans and Heart Evangelista-Escudero and it was originally performed by Jose Mari Chan and Regine Velasquez-Alcasid.
+The theme song, "Please Be Careful With My Heart", was originally performed by Jose Mari Chan and Regine Velasquez.
 It was later used in Your Songs My Last Romance and in the 2012 morning drama series Be Careful With My Heart.